• Skip to main content

 4. Cavalier King Charles Spaniel

 The Cavalier King Charles Spaniel is friendly, relaxed, and well adapted for an apartment living environment thanks to it being an easy-to-care-for breed.
-The Spaniel is one of the most popular dogs for families and date back to almost 500 years ago.
-To buy a purebred puppy will set you back around $14K.
+The Spaniel is one of the most popular dogs for families and dates back almost 500 years ago.
+Buying a purebred puppy will set you back around $$.

 5. German Shepherd